lillianwang112/axiom-study/README.md

 Click the **💬 button** in the bottom-right corner to open the AI math tutor.
 The tutor knows which course and section you're currently studying, so you can ask things like:

 - *"Can you give me an example of this theorem?"*
-- *"I'm stuck on Exercise 1A.3 — can you give me a hint without spoiling it?"*
 - *"Explain the intuition behind this proof."*

 Switch between models in the chat settings ⚙️ if needed.